clement-g28/nf-kernel/README.md

 # Machine learning without the pre-image problem thanks to normalizing flows

+Codes for regression paper (Regression learning without the pre-image problem thanks to normalizing flows) is available on the branch 'regression'.

 ## Model codes

 The implementation of the different models are based on existing codes: